 Which brings me to another point.
 Blogging is more than just writing.
 It takes me less than an hour to write a long post like this one, but I spend at least another hour every day interacting with other bloggers on their blogs and through social media.
 An excellent overview of social media can be found on Char’s Essential Keystrokes.
 This post at Influential Marketing Blog lists media tools and sites that are specific to women.

 What if you do want to blog for someone else?
-You may find this list of blogging networks helpful.
-You may also want to check the blogger job listings at Problogger or the job listings at About Weblogs.
+Check the blogger job listings at Problogger or the job listings at About Weblogs.
 Remember that these positions can be very competitive.
 Don’t get discouraged if you don’t get offered the first position that you apply for.

 Best of luck to all bloggers, whether they have professional aspirations or just want to have fun.